chipweinberger/flutter_blue_plus/README.md

 ## Cross-Platform Bluetooth Low Energy

-FlutterBluePlus aims to offer the most from all supported platforms: iOS, macOS, Android.
+FlutterBluePlus supports nearly every feature on all supported platforms: iOS, macOS, Android.

 The code is written to be simple, robust, and incredibly easy to understand.